univrs-cloud/virgo/README.md

 ```

 If everything goes well, your finished image will be in the `deploy/` folder.
-You can then remove the build container with `docker rm -v pigen_work`
+You can then remove the build container with `docker rm -v virgo_work`

 If you encounter errors during the build, you can edit the corresponding scripts, and
 continue: